-In the first phase of this project, FSSA will work with a subject matter expert to conduct a feasibility study, which will help identify prospective nursing facilities with projected oversupply and areas where more HCBS housing is needed to meet current and expected demand.
-This exercise will consider the State's MLTSS project as well as resident and other stakeholder concerns.
-Potential changes include the reduction of multiple occupancy rooms, managed transition of facilities in regions with low nursing facility occupancy levels to HCBS settings, and assistance for maintaining or opening assisted living facilities in regions projected to have future bed capacity challenges.
+FSSA is working with a subject matter expert to conduct a detailed senior housing market analysis, which will help identify areas of the state where there is an oversupply (or undersupply) of nursing facilities to meet projected need and areas where more HCBS housing is needed to meet current and expected demand.
+This exercise will consider the State's Pathways project as well as resident and other stakeholder concerns.
+Future investments that may be informed by the senior housing market analysis include the reduction of multiple occupancy rooms, managed transition of facilities in regions with low nursing facility occupancy levels to HCBS settings, and assistance for maintaining or opening assisted living facilities in regions projected to have future bed capacity challenges.
 In no instance will FMAP funding be used to increase capacity of nursing facilities.
-Any capital investment activities will be supported by reinvested State dollars made available by the FMAP funding.